COVESA/cdsp/docker/README.md

 ```

 ## Websocket-Server (CDSP - information layer) docker image build setup
-This guide provides instructions for deploying the Websocket-Server using Docker Compose.
+This guide provides instructions for deploying the Information Layer Server using Docker Compose.
 You can choose to deploy the server with either RealmDB or IoTDB as the backend service.

 ### Prerequisites